Spectral Evolution and Invariance in Linear-width Neural Networks: Case Study for Linear-width NNs

-\section{Case study for linear-width NNs}
+\section{Case Study for Linear-width NNs}

 In this section, we investigate a two-layer NN with synthetic data.
 This setting is promising for future theoretical studies by virtue of RMT.
 We will showcase the evolution of its spectral properties over training.
-When $L=2$, the NN in \eqref{eq:NN} is a two-layer NN defined by
+A two-layer NN in \eqref{eq:NN} is defined by

-At initialization, we assume that the first hidden-layer $\bW=[\bw_1,\ldots,\bw_h]^\top\in\R^{h\times d}$ is composed of independent standard normal random vectors. \begin{assumption}[Linear-width regime (LWR)] Assume that $\frac{n}{d}\to \gamma_1$ and $\frac{h}{d}\to \gamma_2$ as $n\to\infty$ where the aspect ratios $\gamma_1,\gamma_2\in(0,\infty)$ are two fixed constants. \end{assumption} \begin{assumption}[Activation function] Suppose that the activation function $\sigma(x)$ is nonlinear and $\lambda_\sigma$-Lipschitz with $|\sigma'(x)|,|\sigma''(x)|\le \lambda_\sigma$ for all $x\in\R$.
-Moreover, $\E[\sigma(z)]=0$ for $z\sim\cN(0,1)$. \end{assumption} Although the LWR is somewhat impractical, it is still more aligned with deployed models than the infinite-width regime $(h\gg n,d)$.
-As a kernel machine, the NN under infinite-width regime has been studied extensively \cite{jacot2018neural,du2018gradient,du2019gradient,yang2019wide}.
-This infinite-width limit is a more special case, however, as NNs may generally evolve beyond the kernel regime and achieve superior performance \cite{fort2020deep,long2021properties,baratin2021implicit,shan2021theory}.
+At initialization, we assume that the first hidden-layer $\bW=[\bw_1,\ldots,\bw_h]^\top\in\R^{h\times d}$ is composed of independent standard normal random vectors. \begin{assumption}[Linear-width regime (LWR)] Assume that $\frac{n}{d}\to \gamma_1$ and $\frac{h}{d}\to \gamma_2$ as $n\to\infty$ where the aspect ratios $\gamma_1,\gamma_2\in(0,\infty)$ are two fixed constants. \end{assumption} LWR stands as a pivotal setting grounded in high-dimensional statistics \cite{adlam2020neural,mei2019generalization}.
+It offers valuable insights especially when addressing real-world datasets.
+This is in contrast to the infinite-width regime, in which we are already in the asymptotic limit for width at first.
+Hence, LWR is a better approximation of real-world datasets and practical neural networks compared with the infinite-width regime. \begin{assumption}[Activation function] Suppose that the activation function $\sigma(x)$ is nonlinear and $\lambda_\sigma$-Lipschitz with $|\sigma'(x)|,|\sigma''(x)|\le \lambda_\sigma$ for all $x\in\R$.
+Moreover, $\E[\sigma(z)]=0$ for $z\sim\cN(0,1)$. \end{assumption} Though the LWR is somewhat impractical, it is still more aligned with deployed models than the infinite-width regime ($h\gg n$, fixed $d$).
+As a kernel machine, the infinite-width NN has been studied extensively \citep{jacot2018neural,du2018gradient,du2019gradient,yang2019wide}.
+This infinite-width limit is special, however, as NNs may generally evolve beyond the kernel regime and achieve superior performance \citep{fort2020deep,long2021properties,baratin2021implicit,shan2021theory}.